lkuza2/Java-PasteHTML-API/README.markdown

 * Paste anything to the website via a String or a File of any size
 * Paste any type.
 HTML, Text, or Markdown.
 * Retreives URL after paste
+* No external librarys required
+* Extremely small size and fast
 * Expandable.
 More features can be easily added.
 * Somewhat documented